tuckerweibell/recipe/docs/src/pages/guides/contributing.md

 1. **Clearly identify the situation(s) where you are encountering an issue.**
 1. **Review your issue and proposed solution (if you have one) with [the Recipe team](/meet-the-team).**
 1. **Implement your fix.**
    - Provide test coverage for the changes made; this will help catch future regressions.
-Recipe's default template for testing includes a visual snapshot for each example from the component's API documentation, automatically providing regression test coverage ensuring that your component _looks as it should_ when initially rendered.
+Recipe's default template for testing includes visual UI tests with [Chromatic](https://www.chromatic.com/) for each example from the component's API documentation, automatically providing regression test coverage ensuring that your component _looks as it should_ when initially rendered.
 Beyond this, you should provide additional tests to demonstrate the component _behaves as it should_ upon user interaction.
    - Update `src/unreleased.md` with a summary of the changes made, following our [versioning guidance](/guides/versioning-and-changelog#versioning-scheme) to categorize changes into appropriate headings.
 1. **Code review.**
    - A code review from the Recipe team is not required for code to land in Recipe; any engineer with Senior+ frontend skills can review your code.